Periodical cicadas will emerge in 2024. Here's what you need to know about these buzzing bugs.

 However, they molt when they emerge, leaving behind their crusty exoskeletons.
 And when they die, they can smell like roadkill, according to Johnson.

-Wildlife like birds or snakes may eat cicadas, and it typically ins't dangerous to do so.
+Wildlife like birds or snakes may eat cicadas, and it typically isn't dangerous to do so.
+Pets sometimes eat them too.

+"They are not toxic to pets.
+They won't sting or bite your pet," Dr. Cynthia Gonzalez of Family Pet Animal Hospital recently told CBS Chicago.
+"The only issue that would present for your pet is if they were to ingest a large amount of them, or if they're a smaller dog if they ate a small piece of the exoskeleton — sometimes that can really irritate their GI tract."

 Johnson warns against using insecticides to try to keep cicadas away from plants, because they aren't effective, and animals that eat cicadas could be harmed by the chemicals.